jakob-bagterp/jakob-bagterp.github.io/docs/index.md

 on:
   schedule:
-    - cron: 0 0 1 * *  # Run at midnight UTC on the first day of each month.
+    - cron: 0 0 1 * *  # Run at midnight UTC on the 1st day of each month.

 jobs:
   submit-sitemap: